grantwinney/blog/content/posts/what-is-trello-api/index.md

   solo.
 I like it, maybe you will too, and their API makes nearly all areas accessible to devs.
 tags:
-- API
+- api
-- Trello
+- trello
-- Tools of the Trade
+- tools-of-the-trade
 title: Manage Boards and Cards With the Trello API
 aliases:
 - /day-10-trello-api